nomine555/carto-tools/README.md

 ## Contacting me

-You may find me on linkedin Fernando Setien Dodero.
+You can find me on linkedin, my name is Fernando Setien Dodero.

+## Related projects

+This guys are working on something much bigger https://github.com/openep/